-- The Community Enrichment and Enhancement Partnership Award (CEEP) is administered by Towson University's Student Success Programs.
-CEEP (pronounced
+- The Community Enrichment and Enhancement Partnership Award (CEEP) is administered by TU's Student Success Programs.
+CEEP (pronounced KEEP) is designed

-KEEP) is designed to increase the access and success of culturally diverse undergraduate
+to increase the access and success of culturally diverse undergraduate students attending

 - The Barnes-Harris Scholarship was established in the names of Marvis Evon Barnes ’59 and Myra Ann Harris '59, Towson